Equality

 Lancashire Equality Mark

-As part of our commitment we are working towards achieving the Lancashire Equality Mark,
+As part of our commitment we delighted to announce that we have achiveved the Lancashire Equality Mark,

 The Lancashire Equality Mark is awarded to schools who have taken measures to embed Equality throughout their practice with the goal of enabling all pupils to thrive in a supportive learning community.
 It has been developed by a working group in Lancashire and provides a clear framework to guide schools through the process of auditing, developing and consolidating good practice in different areas of Equality.
 It builds on and extends the good practice of the Lancashire Race Equality Mark The Equality Mark comprises now comprises of six individual Equality Badges: